pjfoley/pci-blackbox/README.md

 - 3-D Secure support

-- PSP-independent, like Spreedly, the API is generic, not specific to any gateway.
+- Gateway-independent, like Spreedly, the API is generic, not specific to any gateway, currently only Adyen is supported though.

 - Host your own payment page, like Stripe, you design your own payment page, and POST directly to the pci-blackbox.

 - PCI-DSS compliant.

+- Open sourced under the MIT-license

 This module is **work in progress** and has not been put into production yet.